Premium Photoshop Editing On Every Scan.

 The Truth About "Free" Shipping Boxes

-If you think you're getting a free shipping box from a scanning company, we have a few bridges we'd like to sell you.
+If you think you are getting a free shipping box from a scanning company, the cost is simply hidden elsewhere.

 Companies like Legacy Box heavily advertise their "free" shipping kits as a convenience.
 It sounds appealing—they send you a box with a prepaid label, you fill it with your slides, drop it in the mail, and you're done.
 Simple, right?

 Not so fast.
 That "free" box comes with hidden costs that go far beyond money.
-Let's expose what they're not telling you.
+Here is what the marketing does not tell you.

 Reality Check #1: Nothing Is Free